codr7/forthy2/README.md

 ```

 ### types
-`type` may be used to get the type of any value.
+`type` may be called to get the type of any value.

 ```
   42 type